yellow-digital/firmata-web/README.md

 > This is a rewrite of [firmata-io] to ES2015 and zero dependency that works directly in browser that support [WebSerial].

 # Why
 Original [firmata-io] has been written for nodejs but doesn't work out of the box in the browser.
-With the support of [WebSerial] in some browser it is now easy to quickly create a nice interface for your [firmata] powered device.
+This library brings support to use [firmata] directly in browsers that support [WebSerial].

 Changes to original library:
 - Rewrite to JavaScript modules.